TWO WEEK NATIONAL PARK ROAD TRIP ITINERARY AND TOP TIPS

 • Jenny Lake Loop (3-5 hours) - this is the hike our group did.
 It was a beautiful hike that led to a waterfall.
 Rated easy to moderate.

-If you are planning on hiking in GTNP, you can purchase bear spray in Jackson or stores in the area.
+If you are planning on hiking in GTNP, you can purchase bear spray in Jackson (you cannot fly with bear spray) or stores in the area.

 We drove through Yellowstone Park in the evening as it was getting dark and were treated to a bison traffic jam which was the coolest introduction to the park.
 The next two nights are spent in West Yellowstone, MT.